“I gain so much more than I could ever give.”

 Ongoing volunteers are a valuable resource at Christopher House and are essential to our programs.

-Mentors must be 18 years or older.
-Mentors should be dedicated, compassionate, and patient with a genuine interest in helping students succeed.
-All mentors are subject to a background check and will be asked to complete additional training with our Youth Leadership staff.
+Volunteers must be 18 years or older.
+Tutors and Mentors are subject to a background check and will be asked to complete additional training with our Youth Leadership staff.

 SCHOOL AGE ONE-ON-ONE OR SMALL GROUP TUTOR